Calculate percentage increase or decrease between two values instantly

 Percent decrease is calculated the same way as percent increase, but the result will be negative.
 Subtract the new value from the original value, divide by the original value, and multiply by 100.
 For example, if a value decreases from 60 to 45, the calculation is: (45 โ 60) รท 60 ร 100 = โ25% decrease.

 Percent change measures the change from an original value to a new value, showing direction (increase or decrease).
 Percent difference compares two values without considering which is the starting point, using their average as the base.
-It's useful when neither value is clearly the "original" or when you want a symmetric comparison.
+Our detailed comparison of percent change vs percent difference explains when to use each method with real-world examples.